takanory/slides/20200510pyconhk/PITCHME.md

 * In 2015, Small PyCons in the region were held in Sapporo and Hiroshima
 * It has been held in various places such as Kumamoto and Osaka
 * PyCon Kyushu is held all over Kyushu(Fukuoka -> Okinawa -> Kumamoto)
-* We shared operating know-how and suppored public relations, money and people
+* We shared operating know-how and supported public relations, money and people
 * We also provided subdomain of pycon.jp for PyCon mini

 +++